hiremasa/ytps/README.md

 ---
 <a name="Setup Environment"></a>
 # 0. Setup Environment
-1. Create a environment for this repo, by running the following at the terminal:
+1. Create an environment for this repo, by running the following at the terminal:
 ```
 $ conda create --name Your_Favorite_Environment_Name
 ```